Wildflower (1991 film)

 Wildflower is a 1991 television film directed by Diane Keaton and based on Sara Flanigan's book Alice.
 It stars Beau Bridges, Susan Blakely, Patricia Arquette, William McNamara and Reese Witherspoon.

 Plot

-In a small town in 1938, adolescent Sammy Perkins and his sibling Ellie find Alice alone in an unheated shack, where her heartless stepfather forces her to live like an animal because he is disgusted by her disabilities.
-Alice's mother Ada was bereft of any viable options after her husband's untimely death, and agreed to marry her 2nd husband before he revealed how uncommonly cruel he could be.
+In a small town in 1938, adolescent Sammy Perkins and his sibling Ellie find Alice alone in an unheated shack, where her stepfather had forced her to live because of her hearing problems and epileptic seizures.
+Alice's mother Ada had agreed to marry her 2nd husband before he became abusive.